A Good User Interface

 A false bottom is a conversion killer.
 Yes, scrolling long pages are great, but be careful of giving your visitors a sense that the page has come to an end somewhere in between sections where it really hasn't.
 If your pages will scroll, try to establish a visual pattern or rhythm that the user can learn and rely on to read further down.
 Secondarily, be careful of big gaps in around the areas of where the fold can appear (of course I’m referring to a area range here with so many device sizes out there).

-Let us do the hard work of conversion optimization for you and save you the effort.
+Let us do the hard work of conversion optimization and share our insights with you.

 Try Keeping Focus instead of drowning with links.